CQCL/pytket-docs/manual/manual_circuit.rst

     qpe_circ.CU1(0.5, a[1], a[0])
     qpe_circ.H(a[1])
     qpe_circ.SWAP(a[0], a[1])

+    # Measure qubits writing to the classical register
     qpe_circ.measure_register(a, "c")

-    render_circuit_jupyter(qpe_circ)
+    draw(qpe_circ)

 .. currentmodule:: pytket.circuit

 Now that we have defined our phase estimation circuit we can use a :py:class:`CircBox` to define a reusable subroutine.
-We can then compose our subroutine registerwise by using :py:meth:`Circuit.add_circbox_with_regmap` :py:class:`Circuit` method.
-Here we provide a map where the keys are the register names inside the :py:class:`CircBox` and the values are the register names external to the :py:class:`CircBox`.
-Note that the sizes of the registers used as keys and values must be equal.
+This :py:class:`CircBox` will contain the state preparation and ancilla registers.

 .. jupyter-execute::